-- If your unit is equipped with a water heater bypass valve, close the valves to by-pass heater tank. - Make sure fresh tank drain valve is closed.
-Pour one gallon of RV approved non-toxic anti-freeze into the fresh water tank. - Turn the water pump master switch to ON and run pump through galley faucet for 20 seconds. - Turn the water pump master switch to off. - Drain approximately one cup of anti-freeze from fresh water tank drain, cold low point drain, and hot low - Insert the hose from the winterizing valve into a non-toxic anti-freeze. - Turn the valve to have the pump pick up from hose. - Turn the water pump master switch ON. - Open each cold water faucet, run the water pump and let about a cup of antifreeze solution flow continuously through each faucet.
+- Drain approximately one cup of anti-freeze from fresh water tank drain, cold low point drain, and hot low point drain. - Insert the hose from the winterizing valve into a container of RV approved non-toxic antifreeze. - Turn the valve to have the pump pick up from hose.

+- Turn the water pump master switch ON. - Open each cold water faucet, run the water pump and let about a cup of antifreeze solution flow continuously through each faucet.
 Close each cold water faucet. - Open each hot water faucet and repeat the above. - Depress the flush pedal (or otherwise operate the flush mechanism) on the toilet until the antifreeze solution flows continuously.
 Release flush mechanism. - Pour a cup of antifreeze solution down each drain. - After the water systems are completely filled with antifreeze, remove the water purifier filter cartridge if equipped.